Interpolative Refinement of Gap Bound Conditions for Singular Parabolic Double Phase Problems: Preliminaries

 Next, we denote the super-level sets as

 and

 The following two lemmas are derived from the definition of weak solution to \eqref{eq : the main equation}.
 However, a priori condition $u\in L^1(0,T;W^{1,1}(\Omega))$ with

-does not allow that $u$ can be used as a test function in the definition of weak solution.
-However, through a Lipschitz truncation method, $u$ can be used as in the degenerate case \cite{Wontae2023a}.
+does not allow $u$ to be used as a test function in the definition of a weak solution.
+However, through a Lipschitz truncation method, $u$ can be used as a test function, as in the degenerate case \cite{Wontae2023a}.
 The proof of the following lemmas can be found in \cite{Wontae2023a} and \cite{2023_Gradient_Higher_Integrability_for_Degenerate_Parabolic_Double-Phase_Systems}.
 Here, the estimate for the source term is obtained by first using \eqref{cond : growth condition of source term} and then proceeding with the proof in the same manner. \begin{lemma}[\cite{Wontae2024}, Lemma 2.3] Let $u$ be a weak solution to \eqref{eq : the main equation}.
 Then there exists a positive constant $c=c(n,p,q,\nu,L)$ such that

 for every $Q_{R, \ell}\left(z_0\right) \subset \Omega_T$ with $R, \ell>0,\, r \in[R / 2, R)$ and $\tau \in [\ell / 2^2, \ell )$. \end{lemma} \begin{lemma}[\cite{Wontae2024}, Lemma 2.4] Let $u$ be a weak solution to \eqref{eq : the main equation}.
 Then there exists a positive constant $c=c(n, m, L)$ such that